ajithmanmu/customer-retention-agent/DEPLOYMENT.md

 - "I'm a family of 4 and we need unlimited data" (memory learning)
 - "What would you recommend for me?" (memory retrieval)

+**Knowledge Base Test Commands**:
+- "What is the exact late fee amount for past due accounts?" (should return "$5.00")
+- "What are the steps for troubleshooting network connectivity issues?" (should provide 4-step process)
+- "What is the restocking fee for returned devices?" (should return "$35")
+- "What are our SLA response time requirements?" (should mention 30 seconds for phone calls)
+- "What is the process for billing disputes?" (should provide detailed procedure)

 ## 🧹 Cleanup Instructions

 ### Step 1: Delete Lambda Functions (SAM)